dinoboards/ez80-for-rc/programmer/readme.md

   Configure PC0 as output and turn led on or off

 rd or read [ADDR]
+  Read bytes from memory

+str [ADDR]
-  Read a byte from the eZ80 memory
+  Read a null terminated string from memory

 reboot
   Reset and restart the eZ80 firmware